Engineering Design Graphics Architectural/Civil/Structural Specialty, Level 2 Certificate

-Central campus offers Engineering Design Graphics foundation courses: DFTG 1305 Technical Drafting, DFTG 1409 Basic Computer-Aided Drafting, and DFTG 2317 Descriptive Geometry.
-Classes will be held in Building 45, the new Petrochemical, Energy, & Technology building.
+Central campus offers Engineering Design Graphics foundation courses: DFTG 1305 Introduction to Technical Drawing, DFTG 1409 Basic Computer-Aided Drafting, and DFTG 2317 Descriptive Geometry.
+Classes will be held in Building 45, the LyondellBasell Center for Petrochemical, Energy, & Technology building.
 Students can check the online Schedule of Classes for days and times.

 The Engineering Design Graphics program at San Jacinto College:

 - Trains students to translate the ideas of designers, engineers, and architects from rough sketches, design layouts, specifications, and calculations into working drawings, maps, plans, illustrations, and 3D models; and

 - Offers students the skills needed to prepare technical drawings and/or 3D models using Computer Aided Drafting (CAD), design, and 3D modeling software.

 Students must select from one of the four areas: